There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 The Health Savings Accounts (HSA) program started in 2004.
 It allows you to earn a certain amount of money income-tax-free each year if you put that money into an HSA.

 You can withdraw from your HSA to pay for health expenses, including your health insurance deductible, without being taxed on the money you withdraw.
-You do not have to spend it all during the year in which you deposited it (as is the case for the somewhat similar tax advantaged “flexible spending” accounts).
+You do not have to spend it all during the year in which you deposited it (which is the case for the somewhat similar tax advantaged “flexible spending” accounts).

 You can only have an HSA if you have a high-deductible health insurance plan.
 What “high-deductible” means is subject to change, so you should check the current law when you try to find a qualifying plan.